intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 implemented that any hope for using the extension point it defines has been abandoned {{SNI}}.

+Requiring simplistic processing steps when encountering unknown conditions, such as unsupported version numbers, can potentially prevent these sorts of situations.
+A counter example is the first version of the Simple Network Management Protocol (SNMP), where an unparsible and an authentication message are treated the same way be the server: no response is generated {{?SNMPv1=RFC1157}}:

+> It then verifies the version number of the SNMP message.
+If there is a mismatch, it discards the datagram and performs no further actions.

+When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specfies should have done: dropped it from being processing without returning a response.
+This was likely successful because there was no requirement to create and return an elaborate error response to the client.

 ## Multi-Party Interactions and Middleboxes